jimmielin/cs205-spring-20-final/docs/Memory-intensive.md

 ## Does STILT actually copy the MET data to every single node??

-* Follow How to run STILT on Cannon section for basic STILTS.
+ Markup : * Follow How to run STILT on Cannon section for basic STILTS.
   *if (!require('devtools')) install.packages('devtools')
   *devtools::install_github('benfasoli/uataq')
   *uataq::stilt_init('myproject')